Patient Advocates

 Child Brain Tumor Parents Support Group

 Established in 2002, this association of patients and families fighting against pediatric brain tumor aims to enhance Quality of Life of patients and their families by sharing information, helping each other in difficult times, and promoting a better environment for treatment.
 We organize outings and excursions for both patients and families, as well as doctors can meet and get to know each other.
 We express our opinions and lobby to the government to further enhance the treatment of the disease.
+We also run the Pediatric Brain Tumor Network, connecting other patients and family support groups with pediatric brain tumor.

 The Family Support Group for the Pediatric Brain Tumor Patients